ChefSolver

 Oil, Mustard

 Mustard oil is a pungent, golden-yellow cooking oil cold-pressed from mustard seeds.
 With a density of 0.921 g/ml, it sits in the typical range for vegetable cooking oils—lighter than water and close to sunflower (0.918), canola (0.916), and olive oil (0.911–0.919).
 A cup of mustard oil weighs approximately 218 g; a tablespoon weighs about 13 g.
-Mustard oil is widely used in South Asian and Eastern European cuisines for tempering spices, pickling, and high-heat frying; it has a smoke point around 250 °C. In some markets (including the US), bottles carry an "external use only" label due to its erucic acid content, though it is a staple cooking oil in many South Asian households.
-For conversion purposes, it behaves identically to other cooking oils.
+It is widely used in South Asian and Eastern European cuisines for tempering spices, pickling, and high-heat frying, with a smoke point around 250 °C.

 Quick convert